altlimit/restruct/README.md

 }
 ```

 This uses the `DefaultReader` which by default can unmarshal single struct and use default bind(`restruct.Bind`), you can use your own Bind with `DefaultReader{Bind:yourBinder}` if you want to add validation libraries.
 The Bind reads the body with json.Encoder, or form values.
-If you have multiple paramters you will need to send a json array body.
+If you have multiple parameters you will need to send a json array body.

 ```json
 [